 Track Resource and Waste Engineering

 Are you concerned about the increasing strain on our planet's resources and the growing piles of waste threatening our environment?
-Have you ever wondered how engineers can make a difference in tackling these pressing issues?
+Have you ever wondered how engineers can make a difference?

-The Resource and Waste Engineering track is designed to equip you with the tools to address these challenges.
-Imagine being able to develop innovative engineering solutions that not only minimize the depletion of natural resources but also mitigate the harmful effects of waste on both human health and the environment.
+The Resource and Waste Engineering track equips you to address these challenges.
+Imagine developing solutions that minimize resource depletion and mitigate waste's harmful effects on health and the environment

 Key features

-➨ Gain expertise in understanding material and waste flows to design and develop cutting-edge technologies for recycling, resource recovery, and waste management.
+➨ Understand material and waste flows to develop technologies for recycling and resource recovery.

-➨ Design and implement proactive waste management strategies, including circular redesigns, resource recovery, and efficient disposal practices, to reduce environmental impacts due to waste use and disposal.
+➨ Implement proactive waste management strategies, including circular redesigns and efficient disposal.

-➨ Engage in hands-on learning through laboratory work, field trips, and real-world projects focused on engineering waste and resource management.
+➨ Engage in hands-on learning through labs, field trips, and real-world projects.

 The RWE track also offers you the opportunity to specialize in two exciting themes: